-The Tambellini Group sponsors the annual CIO Award as a recognition of excellence within higher education technology leadership.
+This year the Tambellini Group sponsors the fifth annual CIO Award as a recognition of excellence within higher education technology leadership.
 The award process exemplifies the Tambellini mission to capture, validate, and share insights on vital information for the higher education technology community.

 The award highlights IT leaders who demonstrate effective leadership, innovation, and creativity in planning and deploying modern technology.
 It identifies those who go above and beyond in helping their colleagues and offering positive and compelling contributions to the higher education community.

-Through this award, current, future, and past CIOs will be reminded of the difference one person’s leadership and commitment can make in the advancement of education technology and to the profession of being a CIO in higher education.
+Through these awards, current, future, and past CIOs and their teams will be reminded of the difference leadership and commitment can make in the advancement of in higher education.

 Nominations are solicited each January from professionals responsible for technology leadership at higher education institutions.

-Individuals may be nominated by their colleagues at any institution, or may put their own name into nomination.
-Persons being nominated are not required to have a CIO title, but must be a high-ranking IT executive within the college or university.
-Nominations for CIOs that currently work or have retired in the immediate past year are eligible to receive this award.
+Individuals may be nominated by their colleagues at any institution or they may put their own name into nomination.
+Persons being nominated for the CIO Award are not required to have a CIO title, but must be a high-ranking IT executive within the college or university.
+Nominations for CIOs that currently work or have retired in the past year are eligible to receive this award.

 Judging of the nominations is carried out by the Executive Advisory Council of The Tambellini Group, representing technology leadership at higher education institutions throughout the country.